aperofsky/aperofsky.github.io/_pages/publications.md

 † Indicates equal contribution

+- - **A.C.
+Perofsky**,  L.A.
+Meyers, L.A.
+Abondano, A. Di Fiore, R.J.
+Lewis.
+2021.
+Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes. _Molecular Ecology_ In press.

 - D.S.
 McBride†, **A.C.
 Perofsky†**, J.M.
 Nolting, M.I.
 Nelson, A.S.
 Bowman.
 2021.
 Tracing the source of influenza A virus zoonoses in interconnected circuits of swine exhibitions. _The Journal of Infectious Diseases_ jiab122.
 [Article](https://doi.org/10.1093/infdis/jiab122)

 - **A.C.
 Perofsky** and M.I.
 Nelson.
 2020.
 Seasonal influenza: The challenges of vaccine strain selection. _eLife_ 9:e62955.
 [Article](https://doi.org/10.7554/eLife.62955)